 Prostate enlargement is one of those conditions that most men will ultimately endure.
 Similar to back pain statistics, a very high number of men will experience prostate symptoms at a given moment of their lives.

 These symptoms are more common as we age.
 Around 90% of men have an enlarged prostate by age 85 years, but not all have symptoms.
 This growth is usually due to a benign condition known as benign prostate hyperplasia (BPH).

 If such a high number of patients experience changes in their prostate gland, is there a way to stay healthy?
 Is there a way to improve the quality of life if you are already experiencing symptoms?

 In this article, we’re covering the basics and answering the question “what is BPH?”.
+Secondly, we will cover the guidelines for managing BPH.
 Then, we’re giving you 12 simple recommendations to cope with an enlarged prostate.